David Ivon Jones: Life in Russia

-In July 1923 Jones wrote an article titled "Africa Awakening" in support of the creation of a "World Negro Congress", and further urged white activists in Belgium, Britain and America to put special emphasis on the liberation of African people from racism and capitalism.
+In July 1923, Jones wrote an article titled "Africa Awakening" in support of the creation of a "World Negro Congress", and he further urged white activists in Belgium, Britain and America to put special emphasis on the liberation of African people from racism and capitalism.

-In a final political testament written on his deathbed, David Ivon Jones urged his fellow communists to continue supporting revolution against imperialism and capitalism, and to "carry out the great revolutionary mission imposed on colonies in general and South Africa in particular with revolutionary devotion and dignity, concentrating on shaking the foundations of world capitalism and British imperialism".
+In a final political testament written on his deathbed, Jones urged his fellow communists to continue supporting revolution against imperialism and capitalism, and to "carry out the great revolutionary mission imposed on colonies in general and South Africa in particular with revolutionary devotion and dignity, concentrating on shaking the foundations of world capitalism and British imperialism".

 Soon afterwards, Jones died on 13 April 1924 from tuberculosis.

-Death and legacy (1924-present)
+Death and legacy

-After his death from tuberculosis on 13 April 1924, David Ivon Jones was buried in Moscow's famous Novodevichy Cemetery, as a reward by Russian communists for his commitment to socialism.
-Later buried alongside him were two former leaders of the Communist Party of South Africa, JB Marks and Moses Kotane.
-There is also a memorial dedicated to David Ivon Jones in Aberystwyth's Unitarian chapel.
+After his death from tuberculosis on 13 April 1924, Jones was buried in Moscow's famous Novodevichy Cemetery, as a reward by Russian communists for his commitment to socialism.
+Later, buried alongside him were two former leaders of the Communist Party of South Africa, JB Marks and Moses Kotane.
+There is also a memorial dedicated to Jones in Aberystwyth's Unitarian chapel.

+According to historian Baruch Hirson, Jones's early Welsh nationalism and love of Welsh literature gave him a "life-long hatred of tyranny and national oppression".

-In 2005 a motion was put forward to the UK Parliament to recognise David Ivon Jones's dedication to improving the working conditions of South African workers.
+In 2005, a motion was put forward to the UK Parliament to recognise Jones's dedication to improving the working conditions of South African workers.
 This motion was signed by 33 Members of Parliament, including Jeremy Corbyn.

-Shortly after Nelson Mandela's death in 2013, a remembrance service was held for David Ivon Jones, praising him for his fight against apartheid and recognising that Nelson Mandela's struggle against apartheid was a continuation of Jones's struggle for racial equality in South Africa.
+Shortly after Nelson Mandela's death in 2013, a remembrance service was held for David Ivon Jones, praising him for his fight against apartheid and recognising that Mandela's struggle against apartheid was a continuation of Jones's struggle for racial equality in South Africa.

-In 2015 a delegation of 20 representatives of the South African embassy and government visited Novodevichy cemetery to return the remains of Marks and Kotane back to South Africa, as requested by their surviving families.
+In 2015, a delegation of 20 representatives of the South African embassy and government visited Novodevichy cemetery to return the remains of Marks and Kotane to South Africa, as requested by their surviving families.
 While in the cemetery, the delegation also paid their respects to the grave of David Ivon Jones.

 In 2015, Jones was voted 30th of the "50 most influential Welsh politicians of all time" in a poll by readers of Wales Online.

 His legacy is highly regarded by both the African National Congress, and the Communist Party of South Africa.

+According to the Marxist newspaper People's World, the ISL that Jones led would later become the nucleus of the Communist Party of South Africa, which would recognise Jones as a founding member.

-Jones's biography was written by Professor Gwyn Alf Williams and Baruch Hirson, and published in 1995.
+A biography of Jones was written by Professor Gwyn Alf Williams and Baruch Hirson, and published in 1995.
 Archival papers relevant to the study of David Ivon Jones can be found at Swansea University.